linuz/sec-blog/content/blog/untracking-files-git.md

 Date: 2015-09-08 13:01
 Tags: Programming, Command

-I had the problem of wanting to remove and ignore files that I have already pushed to my git repository that may or may not have contained some sensitive credentials....
+I had the problem of wanting to remove and ignore files that I have already commit-ed to git.
 Turns out, it's pretty simple:

 1. Add the files you want to ignore to your *.gitignore* file
 2. To unstage and remove paths only from the index, not the file system, run: